luiserdef/fullstackReactC/README.md

 # fullstackReactC
-The Hong Kong University of Science and Technology Course
+A Hong Kong University of Science and Technology Course